servo/book/src/architecture/canvas.md

 As part of HTML event loop, script thread first run some JS as part of [perform-a-microtask-checkpoint](https://html.spec.whatwg.org/multipage/#perform-a-microtask-checkpoint)
 (this runs all microtasks from queue; loading script or event callbacks are examples of such microtasks).
-After that [update-the-rendering](https://html.spec.whatwg.org/multipage/webappapis.html#update-the-rendering) is run, that updates the rendering of onscreen canvases by requesting new images from the painter threads and then it again performs a microtask checkpoint to [`run the animation frame callbacks`](https://html.spec.whatwg.org/multipage/imagebitmap-and-animations.html#run-the-animation-frame-callbacks).
+After that [update-the-rendering](https://html.spec.whatwg.org/multipage/webappapis.html#update-the-rendering) is run, that updates the rendering of onscreen canvases by requesting generation of new images from the painter threads.
+Then it performs a microtask checkpoint again to [`run the animation frame callbacks`](https://html.spec.whatwg.org/multipage/imagebitmap-and-animations.html#run-the-animation-frame-callbacks).
 Lastly it calls reflow that triggers (re)layout, which computes all styles into `DisplayList`, that is sent to WebRender for rendering.